Minimizing the impact of our operations

 Energy efficiency in buildings

 We are aligning our approach to the design, development and refurbishment of buildings with the framework set out by the United States Green Building Council.
-For example, one of our main Global Network Operations Centers in Noida, India, is certified as LEED Gold after being refurbished for Nokia Siemens Networks’ use.
+For example, one of our main Global Network Operations Centers in Noida, India, is certified as LEED Gold after being refurbished for Nokia Networks’ use.

 Laboratories are our most energy-intensive buildings and we are improving the efficiency of lab cooling systems to cut energy consumption.
 Regular energy audits help us identify areas for improvement such as cooling and ventilation systems and lighting.